seanelliott86/focus-faux-pas/README.md

 To remove the results click the bookmarklet again.

+## What Focus Faux Pas doesn't check... just yet?

+* Elements like inputs, selects, I need to work on a useful way to display results
+* Colour contrast of the outline
+* Other outline styles (inset, dotted etc)
+* Conformance via other methods to produce an "outline" such and box-shadow

 ## Why did I create this?

 Focus is one of the simplest things to add to your site to improve its accessibility, the [Focus Appearance WCAG Guideline](https://www.w3.org/WAI/WCAG22/Understanding/focus-appearance.html) is new in WCAG 2.2 but it's a AAA level guideline.
 Most people lump AAA guidelines in the too-hard basket so this tool helps you check if the focus is of sufficient size to pass the guideline.

-## Todo

-- [x] Make bookmarklet toggle on and off without needing to refresh
-- [x] Styled the results to be better looking
-- [x] Added build script to take the JS and embed as bookmarklet in HTML page
-- [ ] Check color contrast of focus to the background
-- [ ] Evaluate other outline styles (inset, dotted etc)
-- [ ] Enable checking of other elements (inputs, selects etc) and displaying results in meaningful way
-- [ ] Other stuff...